The True Story Behind Netflix's What Jennifer Did, Explained

 In the end, Pan, Wong, Crawford, and Mylvaganam were all sentenced to life in prison with 25 years before they became eligible for parole, while Carty died in prison on a different murder charge while awaiting trial.
 Hann recovered from his injuries and he and his son, Jennifer's brother, have a non-communication request issued against Jennifer so that she can never contact either of them again.

-Pan's case has been documented in true crime shows and podcasts previously, including an episode of the so-bad-it's-good Investigation Discovery series "Deadly Women," which relies on campy re-enactments instead of the doc's more restrained take.
+Pan's case has been documented in true crime shows and podcasts previously, including an episode of the so-trashy-it's-good Investigation Discovery series "Deadly Women," which relies on campy re-enactments instead of the doc's more restrained take.
 Netflix has become an online hub for true crime documentary films and series, with big, wild series like "Tiger King" blowing everyone's minds and even more recent, less exploitative fare like "Lover, Stalker, Killer" has done really well for the streamer.
 "What Jennifer Did" is another in a long line of Netflix docs bringing unusual true crime cases to everyone's living rooms.
-Soon most of us will know what Jennifer did, but we'll always be wondering why.
+Soon, most of us will know the story of what Jennifer did, but we'll always be wondering why.